In most cases, ovarian cysts disappear in a few months without the need for treatment.

 If one of your ovaries needs to be removed, the remaining ovary will still release hormones and eggs as usual.
 Your fertility shouldn't be significantly affected, although you may find it slightly harder to get pregnant.

-Occasionally, it may be necessary to remove both ovaries in women who have not been through the menopause.
+Occasionally, it may be necessary to remove both ovaries in women and anyone with ovaries who have not been through the menopause.
 This will trigger an early menopause and mean you no longer produce any eggs.

 However, it may still be possible to have a baby by having a donated egg implanted into your womb.
 This will need to be discussed with specialists at a centre that specialises in assisted reproduction techniques.

-In women who have been through the menopause, both ovaries may be removed because they no longer produce eggs.
+In women and anyone with ovaries who has been through the menopause, both ovaries may be removed because they no longer produce eggs.

 Make sure you discuss your fertility concerns with your surgeon before your operation.